Latest on trade market for Mets' Zack Wheeler: ...

 - News Article

-Latest on trade market for Mets' Zack Wheeler: Could be packaged with Edwin Diaz
+Latest on trade market for Mets' Zack Wheeler: Still expected to be traded by deadline

 The Mets have been expected to trade pending free agent Zack Wheeler before the July 31 trade deadline, but there's also a possibility that they sign him to a contract extension.
 Here's the latest...